Gabby19231/pandas-challenge/README.md

 # Heros of Pymoli Pandas Analysis
 This week I was assigned the task of analyzing data for the fantasy game, Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 My first task is to generate a report that breaks down the game's purchasing data into meaningful insights.

+# Final Report Conclusion:

+## Demographics
+From the Analysis, we have learned that there are 576 players of Heros of Pymoli.
+The Gender demographics show, 84.03% (484) of the players are male, 14.06% (81) of players are female, and 1.91%(11) of players are Non-Disclosed.
+To add the player count and gender analysis, we have found the age demographics of the players.
+Our largest percentage of players are in the age range of 20-24 years old, 44.79% of players.
+The smallest percentage of players are over the age of 40, 2.08% of players.

 My final report includes:
 ## Player Count
 - Total Number of Players